-A video like this one shows how the product works, rather than simply introducing the viewer to the brand.
-It might carry a slightly higher lead score, because viewer interested in this level of detail is closer to purchasing.
+A video like the one embedded below shows how the product works, rather than simply introducing the viewer to the brand.
+It might carry a slightly higher lead score, because a viewer interested in this level of detail is closer to purchasing.

 Sales: Bottom-Funnel Videos

 Bottom-funnel videos give the final push to turn viewers into customers.
 They may be used on sales calls or during demos to answer any lingering questions the prospect may have.
 Consider in-depth product walkthroughs and topic-specific webinars.
 These aren’t the kind of videos a casual viewer is likely to watch.
 Instead, they answer specific questions to push the customer from consideration to conversion.

 The lead score for these videos is high.
 A customer who watches one, or several, bottom-funnel videos is very likely to convert.
 Consider a video like the one from Wistia embedded below.
 It covers a specific way that Wistia’s customers might want to use their products.
 So it’s the kind of thing you probably wouldn’t watch unless you were ready to convert.

 How Video Lead Scoring Informs Sales and Marketing

 With a lead scoring formula in place, your sales team can make smart choices about what information to give leads and when.
 They’ll know whether it’s time to provide more information, or to ask for the sale.

 Lead scoring can also help marketing teams create more targeted videos and choose more relevant CTAs.
 Your CTA on a top-of-funnel, low-score video might ask users to leave a comment.
 While higher-score, bottom-of-funnel videos might invite them to contact a salesperson.